Premium

 The currency of reputation

-Then there is the potent engine of public opinion.
-Austen’s plots turn on misunderstandings that flourish in the hothouse atmosphere of a small community, where reputation is the highest currency and gossip its primary broker.
-This is the world of the Indian mohalla or the close-knit urban elite, where the “aunty network” operates with efficiency and formidable reach.
-Personal fate is always a public concern.
+Indian society is governed by public opinion.
+Austen’s plots, too, turn on whispers that are readily traded and distorted in a small community, where a ruined reputation could lead to ruin.
+This is the world of the Indian mohalla or even the close-knit urban elite.
 This also plays out in Zoya Akhtar’s Dil Dhadakne Do where the fear of gossip is greater than the fate of a daughter trapped in an unhappy marriage.

 Story continues below this ad